UE and VR Development Technical Notes

 }

-1. Check if the parameters include -installled and -installedengine
+1. Check if the parameters passed include -installled and -installedengine

-3. Check if the engine path Engine\Build has the InstalledBuild.txt file
+3. Check if the engine path contains the InstalledBuild.txt file under Engine\Build

-(Technically, it’s two methods; even if -notinstallengine is specified, it still needs to check for the existence of Engine\Build\InstalledBuild.txt).
+(So there are actually three methods but effectively two; even if -notinstallengine is specified, it still needs to check for the existence of the Engine\Build\InstalledBuild.txt file.)

 The detection order is as follows: